Chorus-bdd/Chorus-bdd.github.io/pages/DistributedTesting/StepRetry.md

 Only the final error raised during the retry period will be captured in the interpreter output.

-This provides a very easy mechanism to deal with failures caused by latency.
+This provides a very easy mechanism to deal with failures caused by latency or asynchronous loading.
 The step implementation need only fail the step (by throwing an Exception or AssertionError) - and rely on the interpreter to try again later.
+There is no longer any need to write step logic which waits for conditions to pass.

 When using this feature you should make sure that your step implemention has no side-effects, but only checks a condition.
 Also, it should not block, but should return or throw an error quickly